GOTV or persuasive?

 Whatever your objective, phone banking is always smoother when you are prepared.
 Not all campaigns worldwide have the resources or time to train their volunteers, so sometimes you are handed a script and asked to dial.

-Being thrown in the deep end isn’t all bad - here are a few things to remember.
+Grassroots mobilization isn't all about being thrown in at the deep end - here are a few things to remember.

 Remember anybody could answer the phone so always make sure who you are talking to.
 You can then introduce yourself and why you are calling.
 Keep it brief.